patztablook22/patztabot22/README.md

 [CEND]
 ```

-The special tokens `[CSTART]`, `[CEND]` indicate the start and the end of the conversation. `[MSTART]` indicates the start of a message block, consisting of the author, the token `[WRITES]` and multiple submessages.
+The special tokens `[CSTART]`, `[CEND]` indicate the start and the end of the conversation. `[MSTART]` indicates the start of a message block, consisting of the author, the token `[WRITES]`, and multiple submessages.

-A submessage is a piece of text that can be submitted by the model right away, instead of finishing the entire message.
-The purpose for this is that the conversations usually contain a lot of shorter (sub-)messages sent in a short timespan (threhold set for 3 minutes), instead of being sent as large coherent units (which would be the case with e.g. letters or mails).
+A submessage is a piece of text that can be sent by the bot right away, instead of finishing the entire message.
+The purpose for this is that the conversations in the dataset usually contain a lot of shorter (sub-)messages sent in a short timespan (threhold set for 3 minutes), instead of being sent as large coherent units (which would be the case with e.g. letters or mails).

-Although somewhat irregular, the `[MEND]` (message end) token is intentionally in front of the message's last `[BREAK]`, instead of right after it.
+Although somewhat irregular, the `[MEND]` (message end) token is intentionally in front of the message's last `[BREAK]`, instead of immediatelly following it.
 The reason for this is that the model generation is configured to stop when encountering the `[BREAK]` token.
-Whether the model should generate another submessage or not is checked by looking at the last token of the generated response.
-If it is `[MEND]`, the entire message has been generated, otherwise more submessages are to be generated.
+Whether the model should generate another submessage or not is then checked by looking at the last token of the generated response.
+If it is the `[MEND]` token, the entire message has been generated, otherwise more submessages are to be generated.

 ## Fine-tuning